Fabric and Leather Care

 General Care Tips:

-- Keep it clean.
-Vacuum and dust often using a crevice tool in seams.
+- Keep it clean - Dust and vacuum often, using a crevice tool in seams.

-- Though leather is resistant to fading, direct, prolonged exposure to the sun will cause any material to fade.
-Therefore, it is important to position your leather furniture away from windows, skylights or other intense light sources when possible.
+- Avoid direct exposure to sunlight.
+Although leather is resistant to fading, direct prolonged exposure to the sun will cause any material to fade.

-- Keep your leather furniture at least 12” away from radiators and other intense heat generators to prevent drying and possible cracking.
+- Keep leather furniture at least 12" away from radiators and other heat sources.
+Avoiding intense heat will help prevent the leather from drying and possibly cracking.